telefonicaid/iotagent-ul/docs/installationguide.md

 -   **keepalive**: Time to keep connection open between client and MQTT broker (default is 0 seconds).
 If you experience disconnnection problems using 0 (as the one described in [this case](https://github.com/telefonicaid/iotagent-json/issues/455)) a value greater than 0 is recommended.
+-   **rejectUnauthorized** whether to reject any connection which is not authorized with the list of supplied CAs.
+This option only has an effect when using `mqtts`, `tls` or `wss` protocols (default is `true`).
+Set to `false` if using a self-signed certificate but beware that you are exposing yourself to man in the middle attacks, so it is a configuration that is not recommended for production environments.

 #### AMQP Binding configuration